Click our quick links to navigate our guide

 Top of many a 'most wanted' list, kitchen islands are a dreamy addition that many people prioritise when renovating a kitchen; whether as part of an extension or otherwise.
 Providing the perfect link between kitchen living room and in an open plan extension, kitchen islands not only create a striking design feature, but also provide handy preparation and storage space if designed correctly.

-For a truly gorgeous kitchen, try deVOL, Herringbone Kitchens, The Callerton Kitchen Company, John Lewis of Hungerford, John Lewis, Plain English, Magnet, Martin Moore, Burlanes, Mowlem & Co, Neptune and Harvey Jones.
+For a truly gorgeous kitchen, try deVOL (opens in new tab), Herringbone Kitchens (opens in new tab), The Callerton Kitchen Company (opens in new tab), John Lewis of Hungerford (opens in new tab), John Lewis (opens in new tab), Plain English (opens in new tab), Magnet (opens in new tab), Martin Moore (opens in new tab), Burlanes (opens in new tab), Mowlem & Co (opens in new tab), Neptune (opens in new tab) and Harvey Jones (opens in new tab).

 Wondering about the best bar stools, too?
 Pull up a chair and browse our pick of the best.